attila/metalsmith-rollup/README.md

   use(rollup({
     input: 'src/js/main.js', // Entry point
     output: {
-      dest: 'js/bundle.js' // This will be placed under "build/" }
+      dest: 'js/bundle.js', // This will be placed under in your "destination" dir
+      format: 'iife'
+    }
   })).
   build()